 Seven years of conflict in Syria have exacted an enormous human toll and led to widespread physical destruction.
 The psychological impact of the war, although less visible, has been just as devastating.
 The levels of trauma and distress impacting Syrian civilians, especially children have been staggering with nearly 500,000 killed, half the population displaced and more than 13 million Syrians in need of humanitarian assistance.
 The traumatic impact of the Syrian conflict is less often acknowledged, but could significantly impair the ability of Syrian civilians to recover and build a more peaceful future.

-Join the conversation on Twitter with #SyriaTrauma.
+Review the conversation on Twitter with #SyriaTrauma.

 Nancy Lindborg, opening remarks